vislearn/multi-matching-optimization/doc/source/pages/api/_autosummary/pylibmgm/pylibmgm.MgmModel.rst

       * - **graphs**
         - list[:class:`~pylibmgm.Graph`]

         - List of all graphs.
+IDs graph.id should be sorted in ascending order starting from zero: (0,1,2,3,4,...).
       * - **models**
         - dict[tuple[int, int], :class:`~pylibmgm.GmModel`]